One of the best-loved Chamorro Christmas songs in all the islands of the Marianas. Here it is sung by a group in Saipan :

 (The Child God is silent / like a lamb in its place

-in a cave for animals he whimpers not / because he endures and is tender.)
+in a cave for animals he whimpers not / because he truly endures it and is tender.)

 Låhen i Bithen ginen i langet / Rai i man ånghet yan i taotao.